metaplex-foundation/cli/docs/tokenMetadata/create.md

 2. **Test on devnet first** before mainnet deployment
 3. **Optimize images** for faster uploads and better user experience
 4. **Use descriptive names** and comprehensive descriptions
-5. **Consider royalty enforcement** - use pNFTs for guaranteed royalty collection
+5. **Consider royalty enforcement** — use pNFTs for guaranteed royalty collection
 6. **Organize with collections** for related NFT series
-7. **Validate metadata URLs** ensure they're accessible and permanent
+7. **Validate metadata URLs** to ensure they're accessible and permanent
 8. **Use consistent attribute naming** across your collection

 ## Related Commands